Physion++: Evaluating Physical Scene Understanding that Requires Online Inference of Different Physical Properties: Related Work

 \textbf{Physics and dynamics prediction benchmarks.} Humans can easily infer the rough dynamics and physical properties of objects from videos.
 For example, recent work~\cite{LiWanBogSmiGer22, PauFle20} has shown that people might approximate detailed 3D shapes with simple convex hulls or geometry for physics understanding tasks.
 With the tremendous success of deep learning, many benchmarks~\cite{geiger2013vision, ionescu2013human3,groth2018shapestacks,riochet2018intphys,dasari2019robonet,yi2019clevrer,baradel2019cophy,rajani2020esprit,ates2020craft,physion,riochet2021intphys,chen2022comphy} are designed to evaluate the similar dynamics prediction capability of deep models.
 However, these benchmarks are either unrealistic, do not contain dynamics/physical properties, or only focus on a single scenario.
 The qualitative comparison between our \dataset and other physics-related video reasoning benchmarks is shown in Table~\ref{tab:dataset_comparison}.

 The next question is: How do we evaluate the physics knowledge learned by existing learning-based visual dynamics models and compare it to human behaviors on general physics understanding?
 Physion~\cite{physion} provides a benchmark suite consisting of stimuli generated from realistic simulations on a wide range of dynamic scenes.
 The benchmark has helped evaluate progress towards human-like visual physical scene understanding algorithms and has provided insightful suggestions for model design.
 Yet, Physion includes physical prediction tasks that focus mainly on object shapes and arrangement, and not mechanical properties, while these properties can make a huge difference in the dynamics outcomes.
-Using \dataset, we specifically look at scenes that require making inferences about object properties from physics in order to get to the correct prediction -- taking the best parts of Physion~\cite{physion} and extending it to interrogate models of physics in deeper ways.
+Using \dataset, we specifically look at scenes that require making inferences about object properties from physics in order to get to the correct prediction -- taking the best parts of Physion~\cite{physion} and extending it to interrogate models of physics in deeper ways. \dataset is purposefully designed to introduce the additional complexity that was ignored in Physion by incorporating different mechanical properties that influence the resulting physical interactions.
+This dataset includes a series of test suites focused on four fundamental mechanical properties: mass, friction, elasticity, and deformability.
+This broader scope presents a more comprehensive challenge compared to previous benchmarks, which is also different from what the Physion benchmark investigated.